GircysRomualdas/web-scraper-go/README.md

 # Web scraper

-Web scraper built with Go.
+Web crawler that scrapes pages built in Go.

 This is the starter code used in Boot.dev's [Build a Web Scraper in Go](https://www.boot.dev/courses/build-web-scraper-golang) course.